komyg/rm-shop-v1/tutorial.md

 });
 ```

 Notice that the errors here are split into two kinds: **Grapqhl Errors** and **Network Error**.
-The first kind concerns errors that occur in queries and mutations, such as constraint errors while saving data, incorrect data formats, etc. The second kind concerns errors that occur in the network and on the POST requests made by the Apollo, such as timeouts, any error code >= 400 such as unauthorized, forbidden, service unavailable, internal server error, etc.
+The first kind concerns errors that occur in queries and mutations, such as constraint errors while saving data, incorrect data formats, etc. The second kind concerns errors that occur in the network and on the POST requests made by the Apollo, such as timeouts or any error code >= 400.

-If you have any error reporting tool, like [Sentry](https://sentry.io/), this is a good place to add them.
+If you have an error reporting tool like [Sentry](https://sentry.io/), this is a good place to add them.

 #### Configuring the Local Cache